JUMP TO:

 Battery Burn:

 So, let’s look at the official claim and then a crap-ton of testing I’ve done.
-Officially, the claim is simply “30+ hours”.
+Officially, the claim is simply “up to 30+ hours”, depending on which part of the site you look at.
+Here’s the quote from their press release:

-But more officially, Wahoo clarified the actual claim is ’30 hours of GPS battery life with the backlight in 5-second off setting’.
+But in subsequent conversations, Wahoo clarified the actual claim is ’30 hours of GPS battery life with the backlight in 5-second off setting’.
 This means that after 5 seconds of touching the unit, the backlight turns off, and is unreadable depending on your lighting conditions.
 When in direct sunlight – no problems.
 But in the winter shade?
 Problems, especially on screens with smaller fonts (more data fields), or zoomed out maps.

-Even worse, the default configuration setting for the Wahoo ACE is the so-called “Auto” mode, which basically just keeps the backlight on at the brightness you specify.
+Even worse, the default configuration setting for the Wahoo ACE is the so-called “Auto” mode, which basically changes the backlight constantly, though short of summer sun on the beach, it seems to keep it at 100%.
 In that mode, I was burning roughly 8-12%/hour (across numerous 3-4 hour rides), depending on exactly which screen I was on.
 Yes, that puts it on target for 10-15 hours of battery life.

 The ‘best’ battery scenario I could muster was 5.71%/hour (thus 17-hours) when I set it for 5-second off, on a mountain bike ride two days ago.
 Though, one couldn’t see the screen half the time, and given I was mountain biking, it wasn’t like I could just touch the screen easily to see it again.